Enter the Boardroom with Nurole

 office block

-Growth-mindsets: how boards and culture help companies scale, with Sam Smith
+38. Sam Smith - Growth-mindsets: how boards and culture help companies scale

 As Founder and CEO of finnCap, an end-to-end financial services firm for high-growth companies, Sam Smith hit a roadblock at 17m annual revenues.
 But then a chance conversation sparked a mental gear change that broke the stasis.
 Tune in to discover how non-execs, mentors and business culture drove this extraordinary entrepreneurial success story forwards.
 Specifically: Where did Sam find support in the early stages of finnCap (1:11)?
 What behaviours did Sam need to change to unlock growth (8:31)?
 How can leaders carve out time to think about strategy (11:21)?
 How did Sam’s Chair help her in the growth journey (14:18)?
 What are the commercial benefits of inclusive cultures (18:49)?
 How can boards measure inclusivity (21:32)?
 Where do organisations most commonly go wrong with their culture (25:28)?
 How do you onboard in a way that allows board members to add value quickly (28:01)?